-Modern-day businesses tend to utilize various tools and platforms for advertising, sales, customer support which create individual data silos.
-Decision-makers, thus need to consolidate all of these data silos at one place and then analyze the data for a complete understanding of the business across various verticals.
+Modern-day businesses tend to utilize various tools and platforms for advertising, sales, and customer support which create individual data silos.
+Decision-makers, thus need to consolidate all of these data silos in one place and then analyze the data for a complete understanding of the business across various verticals.
 However, most of these tools are not inter-compatible, most offering CSV or Google Sheets file export options.
 Thus various sheets need to be downloaded from each software and consolidated in Google Sheets for analysis.
 In this article, we will see just how effective Google Sheets is for comprehensive data analysis.

-How does Data Analysis help in Sales & Marketing?
+How does Data Analysis help in Sales & Marketing

-How to Perform Data Analysis Using Google Sheets?
+How to Perform Data Analysis Using Google Sheets

 Let us list down the popular features & functions of Google Sheets which are commonly used by business professionals for data analysis.